awsdocs/aws-cpp-developer-guide/doc_source/examples-cloudwatch-send-events.rst

    either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+.. highlight:: cpp

 ######################
 Sending Events to |CW|
 ######################

 .. meta::
-   :description: How to add custom events, add rules and add targets to rules for Amazon Cloudwatch
+   :description: How to add custom events, add rules, and add targets to rules for Amazon CloudWatch
                  using the AWS SDK for C++.
-   :keywords: cloudwatch events, add events, add rules, add targets, code examples
+   :keywords: cloudwatch events

 .. include:: common/desc-cloudwatch-events.txt